sneharth/Data-Science/README.md

 # Data-Science
-You can find my projects related to Data Science under this repository
+You can find my projects related to Data Science under this repository.
+I am currently working on Bank Telemarketing dataset project and I will continue to push my work here on a daily basis.